cherenkov-plenoscope/corsika_primary/README.md

 The ```PRMFIL``` contains ```NSHOW``` of such blocks.

 ### Cherenkov-output
-This mod always outputs ALL Cherenkov-photons emitted in an air-shower.
+This mod always outputs all Cherenkov-photons emitted in an air-shower.
 The photon's coordinate-frame is with respect to the observation-level ```OBSLEV```, and the primary particle always starts at ```x=0, y=0```.
 There is no scattering of the core-position.
+There is no concept for multiple telescopes and detector-spheres as it is in Konrad Bernloehr's IACT-packege.
 This mod writes a tape-archive ```.tar```.
-Each file in the tape-archive contains the same payload as the containers in the event-io-format.
+Each file in the tape-archive contains the same payload as the containers in the event-io-format in the IACT-packege.
+Only difference: This mod outputs photons in CORSIKA's coordinate-frame, i.e. relative to the observation-level, and the IACT-packege outputs photons in the coordinate-frames of predefined telescopes (detecor-spheres).
 The tape-archive contains no folders, and can be streamed just like event-io.

 Tape-archive:
 ```